- WHY RFGEN?

 Continental Materials Corporation is a holding company for six wholly owned subsidiaries including Williams Furnace Company, McKinney Door and Hardware, Castle Concrete Company, Transit Mix Concrete Company, Transit Mix of Pueblo, Inc., and Rocky Mountain Ready Mix Concrete, Inc.

-The six Continental Materials subsidiaries provide a wide range of products catering to the construction, heating and air conditioning (HVAC), and ventilation industries.
-Its construction products segment, which accounts for half of all sales, produces ready-mix concrete, aggregates, metal doors, and related products sold primarily to contractors, government entities, and consumers in Colorado.
+The six Continental Materials subsidiaries provide a wide range of products catering to the heating and air conditioning (HVAC) and ventilation industries and construction industry.
+Its construction products accounts for half of all sales: it produces ready-mix concrete, aggregates, metal doors, and related products sold primarily to contractors, government entities, and consumers in Colorado.
 Continental Materials' HVAC segment makes wall furnaces, console heaters, fan coils, and evaporative air coolers marketed to wholesale distributors and retail home centers throughout the Southwest region.

 Continental relied on an outdated manual inventory management solution.
 With the paper-based system, it often took a week or more to generate completed work order final status reports.
 Since data entry was manual, accuracy was also a serious issue.